All Episodes

 And that was part of my post to you to understand that.

-Because even in the early days of liquid death, when I'm had the idea I want to make this beverage company, there are so Many costs that I never even realized existed until you actually get into it.
+Because even in the early days of liquid death, when I had the idea, I want to make this beverage company, there are so many costs that I never even realized existed until you actually get into it.

 So there's two ways you can sell a beverage to somebody.

-You can ship it direct to them from your warehouse and sell it on your website, which is kind of what it seemed like you're you know, you were doing with the gag product, right?
+You can ship it direct to them from your warehouse and sell it on your website, which is kind of what it seemed like you were doing with the gag product, right?

 You have to sell to a distributor who then sells into the retailer.

-Because the other two non-alk distribution networks are Coca-Cola's network, Pepsi's network, Curic Dr. Pepper's network.
+Because the other two non-out distribution networks are Coca-Cola's network, Pepsi's network, Keurig Dr. Pepper's network.

 You cannot be distributed in their network unless they own your brand.